-BC Ferries operates, either directly or through licensees, a total of 46 food and beverage outlets on 20 vessels and in six terminals.
+BC Ferries operates a total of 46 food and beverage outlets on 19 vessels and in four terminals.
 These outlets generated \$47.2 million of revenue and, after cost of sales of 32.5% of revenue, contributed \$31.8 million of gross margin in the 2003/04 fiscal year.
 Food and beverage operations range from buffets with liquor service, to fast food style cafeterias, to limited service snack bars and coffee bars.

-BC Ferries owns and operates a total of 17 retail gift shop and newsstand outlets on 16 vessels and in one terminal.
+BC Ferries owns and operates a total of 21 retail gift shop and newsstand outlets on 18 vessels and in three terminals.
 These shops generated \$12.7 million of revenue and, after cost of sales of 62.8% of revenue, contributed \$4.7 million of gross margin in the 2003/04 fiscal year.
 Retail operations range from 1,000 square foot gift shops to relatively small newsstands.